XamarinUniversity/build2018-labs/lab2/README.md

 ## Prerequisites

-This lab uses Visual Studio 2017 on Windows with the Xamarin mobile workload installed.
+This lab uses Visual Studio 2017 on Windows with the Xamarin, UWP, and Azure workloads installed.
 It utilizes an existing Xamarin.Forms application with target projects for iOS, Android, Windows (UWP), and macOS.
 You can also use Visual Studio for Mac to complete this lab, however a few of the steps might not match completely.

 > **Note** This lab assumes you are running Visual Studio on Windows 10 Fall Creators Update.
 If you are using an older version of Windows, you might not be able to run the UWP version of the application.
 In this case, you can skip those sections and concentrate on either iOS and/or Android.